FREQUENTLY ASKED QUESTIONS

 If you want more than just a built-in microphone setup for our audio connection in a lesson it is possible to use an audio interface to transmit the audio of your instrument in combination with a microphone (or multiple microphones) connected to your audio interface.

 I use a program called Loopback (not free) to do this (link below).
 Loopback is MAC only and the windows alternative is a free program called VB-Cable (link below).
 There are free Mac solutions (like Blackhole for example) as well, but I found that Loopback was so easy to work with that I felt buying it was worthwhile.
-What these programs have in common is that they create a virtual audio interface, which you then can select as your microphone in Skype.
+What these programs have in common is that they create a virtual audio interface, which you then can select as your microphone in Zoom.

 What other optional software do you use? (experienced users)